Skip to main content

 Weekend field trips, canoe trips and social events are scheduled throughout the year.
 One perk associated with this major is the opportunity to join other faculty and students on annual, weeklong field trips across the country.
 Visit environmentally important sites and get to know the faculty, other students and alumni who join the trips.

-Undergraduate students in the environmental science program have the option to pursue internship opportunities through the host department or in collaboration with other departments on campus.
-Students also have the option to participate in a capstone project designed to provide a real-world perspective as part of their undergraduate training.
-In addition, students may choose to participate in faculty research projects, many of which include funding specifically to support the participation of undergraduate students.
+Undergraduate students in the environmental science program can pursue internship opportunities through the host department or in collaboration with other departments on campus.
+Students can also participate in a capstone project designed to provide a real-world perspective during their undergraduate training.
+In addition, students may participate in faculty research projects, many of which include funding specifically to support the participation of undergraduate students.

 Careers